The Drafting Programs teaches students how to use

 engineering assistant/technician, or home designer.

-On order to prepare students for work the program takes full
+In order to prepare students for work, the

-Inventor, and SolidWorks, and Creo for creating models and drawings; and
+Inventor, SolidWorks, and Creo for creating models and drawings; and

 Rendering/Animation using 3DS Max for presentations.
 Many of the